Professor (Theory and Composition)

 Coordinator: Theory and Composition

 Dr. John Burge was born in Dryden, Ontario in 1961.
 While still in public school in Calgary, he received his Associate Diploma from the Royal Conservatory of Toronto in Piano Performance.
 He also holds degrees in Composition and Theory from the University of Toronto (B.Mus. and M.Mus.) and the University of British Columbia (D.M.A.).
-Since 1987 he has been teaching at Queen’s University in Kingston, Ontario where he currently holds the position of Full Professor and has served as Director of the School of Music.
+Since 1987 he has been teaching at Queen’s University in Kingston, Ontario where he currently holds the position of Full Professor and has served as Director of Queen's Music.
 In recognition of his very successful career as a composer, John Burge was awarded a Queen’s University Excellence in Research and Scholarship Prize in 2013.

 John Burge has written a large body of vocal, chamber, and orchestral compositions.
 He is particularly well known for his choral music, which has been performed by such choirs as The Elmer Iseler Singers, The BBC Singers, The Amabile Youth Choir, The Toronto Children’s Chorus and The St. Louis Symphony Children’s Choir.
 Many of these choral works have been published by Boosey and Hawkes Music Publishers.
 His composition, Angels’ Voices, for choir and orchestra, received the 2006 Outstanding New Choral Composition Award from the Association of Canadian Choral Conductors and was performed in New York City’s Carnegie Hall in 2005.
 Burge also has a strong affinity in writing for string instruments, having composed over a dozen works for string orchestra.
 Flanders Fields Reflections is probably his most performed and broadcast work for strings.
 Commissioned by Sinfonia Toronto, this group’s recording of the work on the Marquis Classics label received the 2009 Juno Award for the Best Canadian Classical Composition.
 Most recently, in 2012, Burge was commissioned to compose the test piece for the string round of the Eckhardt-Gramatté Competition (String Theory, in versions for violin and piano, viola and piano and cello and piano).